 G is the first letter in our acronym for the elements of disegno, it represents the starting point or staging of the drawing process.
-The phases or stages of the disegno process involve; Grounding, Ghosting, Gauging, Geometrics, and Gestalt.
+The phases or stages of the disegno process involve; Grounding, Grid, Ghosting, Gauging, Geometrics, and the Gestalt.
 These are essential elements of a holistic architectonic approach to drawing in the true classical manner of the great masters

 • GHOSTING: Once we have established our conceptual staging or notional space we move on to getting a general feel for how our subject in going to occupy the stage.
 This is done by ghosting in the general mass of the model within the designated space.
-This is done with the side of a piece of dry media such as charcoal or sanquine and then dusting it back leaving a ‘ghost’ ot silhouette.
-We should walk around the model during this stage to get an ideal ‘theatre in the round’ how the pose looks at various angles.
+This is done with the side of a piece of dry media such as charcoal or sanquine and then dusting it back leaving a ‘ghost’ ot faint silhouette.
+We should walk around the model during this stage to get an idea ‘theatre in the round’ how the pose looks at various angles.
 It is only by doing this that we can get an accurate read on what the volumes are doing in space.

 • GAUGING: The measurement of geometric solids or stereometry is the key to mass conception of forms in space.
 A point does not exist except as the end of a line, a line doesn’t exist except as the edge of a plane, a plane doesn’t exist except as the skin of a form.

 • GEOMETRY: We have established that in the Renaissance tradition everything begins with the mass conception of the form units that form the subterranean geometry of our subject.
 These form units are all generated by the cuboid.